intuit/DockDockBuild/.github/CONTRIBUTING.md

 The plugin is built using Gradle and uses [gradle-intellij-plugin][gradle-intellij-plugin] to integrate with IntelliJ Platform.

-First, make sure gradle is using java 17, and not any other version.
+First, make sure gradle is using java 21, and not any other version like [this](https://stackoverflow.com/questions/67079327/how-can-i-fix-unsupported-class-file-major-version-60-in-intellij-idea)

 ### Directly from IntelliJ
 You can run and debug DockDockBuild directly from the IntelliJ.